Motorcycle Accident Lawyer in Contra Costa County

 San Francisco County, Contra Costa County, and Alameda County feature some of the most beautiful and scenic areas in the United States to motorcycle enthusiasts to enjoy a ride.
 Unfortunately, many roads and highways in California have become congested and dangerous due to a prevalence of reckless and distracted motorists.
 When someone operating a sedan, SUV, or pickup truck disregards the rules of the road and seriously injures a motor bike operator, they should be held accountable for the motorcyclist's harms and losses.

-Serious Injuries Suffered in Motorcycle Accidents that Take Place in San Francisco County, Contra Costa County, Alameda County, and Throughout California
+Serious Injuries Suffered in Motorcycle Accidents that Take Place in Contra Costa County

 The bodily injuries commonly suffered by motorcyclists in the wake of getting hit by a sedan, pickup truck, or SUV can be severe and life-threatening.
 For example, the list below contains only a small sample of the types of harms suffered in California motorcycle accidents:

 - Bone fractures